bxdoan/bxdoan/README.md

 <div align="center">

-> When you lose sight of your path, listen for the destination in your heart.
+> There are some flowers you only see when you take detours

-> — Allen Walker —
+> — Tanaka Saeko —

 </div>